manglamsingh10/RAG_Custom_Document_Query/readme.md

-Here is a `readme.md` file for your project:

 # Document Indexing and Query Interface

 This project provides a Streamlit-based interface for indexing documents and querying them using a Gradio chat interface.
 The project uses LangChain and Ollama LLM for processing queries.